Philadelphia State Hospital at Byberry

-The Philadelphia State Hospital at Byberry was a psychiatric hospital located on either side of Roosevelt Boulevard (US Route 1) in Northeast Philadelphia, Pennsylvania.
-It was specifically located in the Somerton section of the city on the border with Bucks County.
-The name of the institution was changed several times during its history being variously named Philadelphia State Hospital, Byberry State Hospital, Byberry City Farms, and the Philadelphia Hospital for Mental Diseases.
+The Philadelphia State Hospital at Byberry was a psychiatric hospital located on either side of Roosevelt Boulevard, US Route 1, in Northeast Philadelphia, Pennsylvania.
+It was located in the Somerton section of the city on the border with Bucks County.
+The name of the institution was changed several times during its history, being variously named Philadelphia State Hospital, Byberry State Hospital, Byberry City Farms, and the Philadelphia Hospital for Mental Diseases.
 It was home to people ranging from the mentally challenged to the criminally insane.

-The primary buildings were constructed between 1907 and the mid-1920s, and the newer buildings were constructed between 1940 and 1953.
+The primary buildings were constructed between 1907 and the mid-1920s.
+Newer buildings were constructed between 1940 and 1953.
 The facility included over fifty buildings such as male and female dormitories, an infirmary, kitchens, laundry, administration, a chapel, and a morgue.
-The hospital's population grew rapidly, quickly exceeding its capacity; the peak patient population was over 7,000 in 1960.
+The hospital's population grew rapidly, quickly exceeding its capacity.
+The peak patient population was over 7,000 in 1960.

 Several investigations into the conditions at the hospital at various points revealed that raw sewage lined the hallways, patients slept in the halls, and the staff mistreated and exploited patients.

 The hospital has been featured in the paranormal television series Scared!.

 History

 The institution began as a small work farm for the mentally ill.
 Soon, plans were made to turn the farm into a cottage plan asylum.
 Construction began on the institution in 1906.
-Shortly after that, it was established in 1907 as the Byberry Mental Hospital and originally followed the theory of physician Benjamin Rush that mental illness was a disease and could be cured with proper treatment, but that the mentally diseased should be kept away from normal people until they were actually cured.
+It was established in 1907 as the Byberry Mental Hospital.

+It originally followed the theory of physician Benjamin Rush that mental illness was a disease and could be cured with proper treatment, but that the mentally diseased should be kept away from normal people until they were actually cured.
 Many of the original patients were transferred from Philadelphia General Hospital, which closed in 1977.
 All personnel were sent to other hospitals, and patients sent to Norristown State Hospital.